Vegeta1993/euler/README.md

 # Project Euler solutions

-This repository will consist of my solutions for [https://projecteuler.net/about][Project Euler].
+This repository will consist of my solutions for [Project Euler](https://projecteuler.net/about).
 Each problem has its own folder numbered according to its standing in the Project.
 I first solve it using simple solution, then improve it using suggested solution from Project Euler.